For easy printing, download the Federal Efforts to Address Climate Change Issue Brief.

 Following publication of the final rule in the Federal Register on October 23, 2015, more than 150 state and industry petitioners challenged the legality of the rule in the U.S. Court of Appeals for the District of Columbia Circuit (D.C.
 Circuit).
 On February 9, 2016, the U.S. Supreme Court granted a rare emergency stay of the CPP that put implementation of the rule on hold while the D.C.
 Circuit heard legal challenges to it.
 The stay is still in place while the D.C.
 Circuit reviews the rule, as well as any future appeal to the U.S. Supreme Court.
 While the stay is in effect, neither EPA nor the states can enforce any of the deadlines or requirements in the final CPP rule, nor will states be penalized for missing a deadline or requirement.

 On March 28, 2017, President Trump signed an Executive Order (EO) entitled, “Promoting Energy Independence and Economic Growth.”
-Among other things, the EO directs the Administrator of EPA to review the CPP and determine whether the agency should “suspend, revise, or rescind the guidance, or publish for notice and comment proposed rules suspending, revising, or rescinding…” the rules for new, modified, and reconstructed power plants, as well as existing power plants and the proposed Federal Plan and Model Trading Rule.
+The EO directs the Administrator of EPA to review the CPP and determine whether the agency should “suspend, revise, or rescind the guidance, or publish for notice and comment proposed rules suspending, revising, or rescinding…” the rules for new, modified, and reconstructed power plants, as well as existing power plants and the proposed Federal Plan and Model Trading Rule.
 The EO also orders the Administrator to review and determine whether to “suspend, revise, or rescind, as appropriate with the law, the ‘Legal Memorandum Accompanying the Clean Power Plan for Certain Issues.’”

 Pursuant to the EO, EPA, through the Department of Justice, notified the D.C.
 Circuit of its intention to review the new and existing plant rules.
 The agency requested the court hold the litigation in abeyance as it conducts its review.
 The court granted that request and is currently holding the case in abeyance.
+Now that the agency has repealed the CPP and replaced it with the final ACE rule, the case will likely be dismissed.

-The House is not expected to draft and move comprehensive climate change legislation but may move other legislation that would promote clean energy and reduce GHG emissions.
+The House is not expected to draft and move comprehensive climate change legislation, but may move other legislation that would promote clean energy and reduce GHG emissions.
 Such legislation could include policies to promote distributed energy resources, electric vehicles, renewables, and energy storage.

 American Public Power Association Position